 Counselling is ideal for people who are healthy but need help coping with a current crisis.

 Regular exercise may be a more effective treatment for mild depression than antidepressants.

 Exercise helps boost levels of chemicals called serotonin and dopamine in the brain.
 These can lift your mood.

 Exercising on a regular basis can boost self-esteem and confidence.
 This can help to relieve symptoms of depression.

 Your GP may refer you to a fitness trainer for an exercise scheme.
 Or you can read about starting exercise.

 Talking through your feelings can be helpful.
-You can either talk to a friend or relative, or you can ask your GP to suggest a local self-help group.
+Talk to a friend or relative, or ask your GP to suggest a local self-help group.
 There are also chat rooms on the internet that offer support.

 You may have tried several different antidepressants and seen no improvement.
 If so, your doctor may offer you a medication called lithium.
 You will get this with your current treatment.

 - lithium carbonate

 Both are usually effective.
 If you're taking one that works for you, it's best not to change.